 - The all-male family

 This one would be funny it wasn't so sexist.
 A lot of writers don't seem to realize that you can't have a father and sons without a mother.
-Sometimes there's at least a handwave (usually that the mother is dead) but even if so it's still in most cases just an excuse to avoid having female characters in the story - remember that everything non-default in your story must be so for a reason, and so there should be a mother unless there's a good reason not to.
+Sometimes there's at least a handwave (usually that the mother is dead) but even if so it's still in most cases just an excuse to avoid having female characters in the story - remember that everything in your story that needs to be explained must be so for a reason - otherwise you're wasting time - and so there should be a mother unless there's a good reason not to.
 If you have a good reason to only want one parent around, remember it's an option to have the father be dead.

 - The female love interest is martyred to motivate the male hero

 As with many of these tropes, there is no problem with this in a vacuum, but it happens too frequently without ever being reversed.
 I (and I believe most men) wouldn't like it if almost all of our stories that martyred a character martyred the male love interest to motivate the female hero, so let's not always do it the opposite way.

 Men are almost never seen naked in fiction.
 But female nudity is everywhere, whether it's used to take away the character's dignity (as with princess Leia in Episode 6) or to make her sexually attractive to a presumed male audience (as with queen Ming in Lost Odyssey, or with just about every female character there was in Sword Art Online).
 Appallingly, we see this trope in real life too: men's formal wear covers their entire bodies modestly, whereas women's tends to be very revealing, particularly at weddings.

 - 'Lady' is used to talk down to women